-This Classic Waffle Recipe makes waffles that are perfectly crisp on the outside and fluffy on the inside.
-They're delicious and easy waffles that we make all the time at our house.
-It's simply the best waffle recipe!
+This Classic Waffles Recipe makes waffles that are perfectly crisp on the outside and fluffy on the inside.
+They’re delicious and easy waffles that we make all the time at our house.
+It’s simply the best waffle recipe!
 (Heart waffle iron encouraged but not required!)

 Picture this: A quiet, crisp morning on the porch as the sun comes up.
 A refreshing cup of orange juice sits next to a plate piled high with warm, buttered waffles that you drizzle some syrup over top.
 You enjoy your rich breakfast with the company of a good book and no rush to the next place, task, or errand.

-Doesn't that sound like heaven?!
-I'm here to tell you, friend, you deserve a morning like that, even if it's once in a blue moon!
-These decadent Basic Waffles are the perfect addition to a relaxing morning, and they're also a great option for kids' slumber parties or a celebratory Friday morning at the end of a school year.
-Whatever your mornings look like, add a little joy and a lot of tastiness to them with these classic waffles.
-(And to make 'em even more fun, use a heart-shaped waffle iron!)
+These decadent classic waffles are the perfect addition to a relaxing morning, and they’re also a great option for kids’ slumber parties or a celebratory Friday morning at the end of a school year.

 Ingredients